TheZenTester/enumnotes/README.md

 `netexp [step] [sub-step]`

 ## Steps/Sub-step
-As of now, this list is from TJ Null's TJ-JPT file
+As of now, this list is from TJ Null's TJ-JPT file.
+The plan is to layout the information as displayed in the JPT file, make sure my tweaks of the file are logical
 1. Recon
 - General Checklist
 	- tcpdump